All Episodes

 They can't really exist together, but they do.

-So not natural?
+So not natural.

 No, very, very unnatural.

-that you spoke of William, you know, that's that's just a big big fuzzy ball.
-Can you
+You know, that's just a big, big fuzzy ball.

-You could pass your blood sample under a black light and it would literally glow.
+It means that you don't have to do elaborate blood tests Or even more sophisticated analysis, you could pass your blood sample under a black light and it would literally glow.

 And if you knew what you were looking for, if you knew this marker had been placed in a biohazard sample, you would know that that person has that organism or organisms in their body from a very simple, very fast test.

-I think this was very telling that we have found that marker, and I might add that iron oxide is another marker that would show up in blood tests very easily and very readily.
+And I might add that iron oxide is another marker that would show up in blood tests very easily and very readily.

-Again, I must emphasize, these are from, so far, from low-level sprays, and in a few instances, yes, from the so-called cobweb material.
+Again, I must emphasize, these are from, so far, from low-level sprays.

 We have found biologicals in the cobweb material, obviously sprayed from higher altitudes.